- ½ cup (21⁄3 oz.) 120 ml (65 g) pumpkin seeds

 - Heat a large dry frying pan over medium heat, and roast the almonds and pumpkin seeds until lightly browned and fragrant.
 Put them in a food processor and pulse for a couple of minutes.

 - Fry the mushrooms in a large frying pan in ⅓ of the olive oil until soft.
 Add the mushrooms and the remaining oil to the mixture in the food processor together with the rest of the ingredients.
 Mix for a couple of minutes.
 Let sit for about 5 minutes.

 - Shape the mixture into 1-1/2 inch (4 cm) balls.
 Place the balls on a baking sheet.

 - Bake in the oven for 20 minutes or until crispy.
 Serve warm, together with the side dish of your choice.

 Can I freeze the keto falafels?

-Yes, they freeze well, so why not make a double batch and put the leftovers in the freezer for another day.
+Yes, they freeze well!
+Make a double batch and put the leftovers in the freezer for another day.

 Spice it up!

-Why not try to replace the seasoning in the recipe with one of the suggestions below to give them another flavour of preference.
-The measurements below are based on 4 portions
+Replace the seasoning in the recipe with one of the suggestions below.
+The measurements are based on 4 servings.

 Is protein powder really healthy?